Automation Supervisor

 Knowledge, Skills and Experience

-- Experience of programming and running of automation on a variety of theatrical shows.
+- Programming and running of automation on a variety of theatrical shows.

 - Substantial flying experience